Stock Market Prediction via Deep Learning Techniques: A Survey: Abstract

 \section{Abstract}

-The stock market prediction has been a traditional yet complex problem researched within diverse research areas and application domains due to its non-linear, highly volatile and complex nature.
 Existing surveys on stock market prediction often focus on traditional machine learning methods instead of deep learning methods.
-Deep learning has dominated many domains, gained much success and popularity in recent years in stock market prediction.
-This motivates us to provide a structured and comprehensive overview of the research on stock market prediction focusing on deep learning techniques.
-We present four elaborated subtasks of stock market prediction and propose a novel taxonomy to summarize the state-of-the-art models based on deep neural networks from 2011 to 2022.
+This motivates us to provide a structured and comprehensive overview of the research on stock market prediction.
+We present four elaborated subtasks of stock market prediction and propose a novel taxonomy to summarize the state-of-the-art models based on deep neural networks.
 In addition, we also provide detailed statistics on the datasets and evaluation metrics commonly used in the stock market.
-Finally, we highlight some open issues and point out several future directions by sharing some new perspectives on stock market prediction.
+Finally, we point out several future directions by sharing some new perspectives on stock market prediction.

-\ccsdesc[500]{Applied computing~Economics} \ccsdesc[500]{Computing methodologies~Artificial intelligence; Machine Learning}
+\ccsdesc[500]{Applied computing~Economics} \ccsdesc[500]{Computing methodologies~Artificial intelligence; Machine learning}

 \keywords{Deep learning, Machine learning, Finance, AI in finance, Stock market prediction}